LanderMoerkerke/camera-feed-object-detector-tf-serve/README.md

 Install [Docker](https://www.docker.com/products/docker-desktop).

-Build the Docker image using the Dockerfile.
+Build the Docker image using the configurations inside the Dockerfile.
 The name of the image is object-detect.

 ```bash
 cd tf-serve